-As a general rule ASN prices all jobs / projects on a per job / project basis however we are very transparent in all that we do and therefore provide the below outline of general pricing.
+As a general rule ASN price all jobs/projects on an individual basis, however, we are very transparent in all that we do and therefore provide the below outline of general pricing.
 To obtain an accurate quotation from us that will address all your particular scope of works please click here.

 ASN’s disability access audits are extremely comprehensive and include multiple elements.
-Likely elements to be audited are:
+Likely elements to be audited are, but not limited to:

 Walkways: like ramps, walkways to have numerous requirements to achieve compliance.
 Each walkway will be audited accordingly

-Stairs: Stairs must be assessed to ensure there is compliant treads, risers and nosings.
+Stairs: Stairs must be assessed to ensure there are compliant treads, risers, and nosings.
 Other stair requirements such as handrails and TGSI’s will also be audited.

 Circulation Spaces: there are many situations within the built environment where it is required for correct circulation spaces to be provided, such as at doorways.
 All requirements for circulation spaces are included in our auditing.